leanderloew/Pytorch-OCR-Fully-Convolutional/README.md

 Notices:
 Somethimes the training doesn't quite start.
 The problem is that the ctc loss gets stuck in a local minimum, where the model only predicts the "blank" or any repeated symbol, that then gets removed.

+Initial parameters, that usually work fine:
+1.)
+Start without image augmentations
+2.)
+Use a Learning rate of 5e-5
+3.) use a network with 8 layers and 64 units also 0.5 and 0.2  droppout

 Todo:
 Implement performance on benchmark datasets.
+(IAM etc)